 Conclusion: This systematic review shows that stem cells can provide an improvement in AT repair in animal models.
 Histological analysis of the tendon tissue as well as biomechanical tests such as ultimate failure load have been used to show this improvement in AT repair.
 Nevertheless, we do not know which type of stem cell, from the three broad categories, provides a superior enhancement of AT regeneration in animal models.
 Our results underscore a need for a head-to-head comparison of the different types of stem cells used in AT repair with or without current methods of surgical repair.

-Achilles tendon, tissue engineering, stem cells, embryonic stem cells, surgical repair.
+Achilles tendon, tissue engineering, stem cells, embryonic stem cells, surgical repair, human body.